Shopify vs Etsy

 Shopify vs. Etsy: Conclusion

 Shopify and Etsy may seem similar in their main goals of allowing people to sell their products online for newbies.
-But as you can see form our detailed review of Shopify vs. Etsy, there are some significant differences between the two, starting with the fact that Shopify is an ecommerce platform and that Etsy is a marketplace.
+But as you can see from our detailed review of Shopify vs. Etsy, there are some significant differences between the two, starting with the fact that Shopify is an ecommerce platform and that Etsy is a marketplace.

 As a whole, Shopify provides access to much more elaborate ecommerce tools, which can help you sell whatever you want and scale up your online business to the size you want.

-Etsy is simpler to use, cheaper to set up and is more suitable for a specific niche of items, namely hand-made, craft goods, and vintage items, which are 20 years old or older.
+Etsy is simpler to use, cheaper to set up, and is more suitable for a specific niche of items, namely hand-made, craft goods, and vintage items, which are 20 years old or older.